phillipsawyer/dotnetcli-template/src/NetDaemon.Templates.Project/templates/netdaemon/README.md

-# Project template for source deploy
+# Project template for binary deploy
-This is the project template for source deploy.
-You will use this template if you want to deploy your NetDaemon apps as is and let NetDaemon runtime compile them at run-time.
-This allows you to easier edit the files in source editor in Home Assistant like Visual Studio Code server.
+This is the project template for binary deploy.
+This allows you to build a binary package and deploy it to NetDaemon.

 ## Getting started
 Please see [netdaemon.xyz](https://netdaemon.xyz/docs/v3) for more information about getting starting developing apps for Home Assistant using NetDaemon.